 The Lion Fund, L.P., controlled by Mr. Biglari, has the ability to exert significant influence on actions the Company may take in the future that require shareholder approval, including change of control transactions.
-The Lion Fund, L.P.'s ownership position may conflict with the interests of the Company's other shareholders.
+Therefore, The Lion Fund, L.P.'s ownership position may conflict with the interests of some or all of the Company's other shareholders.